mugbug/Curso-Django/README.md

-# Curso-Django
+# Django+Python Course Project
-Projeto desenvolvido no curso de Django
+A simple but complete overview of a Django project.